ColoradoDemography/Server-and-Website-Documentation/doc/ServerSetup.md

 ```
 sudo service postgresql restart
 ```
-Now we'll want to be able to use pgadmin using standard password access.
+Now we'll want to be able to use PgAdmin using standard password access.
 We'll need to assign a password to the postgres user:
 ```
 sudo su -
 su postgres